Ministry of Children and Family Development (British Columbia)

 The Ministry of Children and Family Development (MCFD) is a ministry of the government of British Columbia in Canada.
 The MCFD is responsible for the child protection service across the province and is provided through 429 ministry offices in 5 regions and a number of delegated Indigenous agencies.
 The child protection staff are supported by the provincial office of the Child Protection Division.

 Minister

-Since November 26, 2020, the minister of children and family development has been Mitzi Dean.
-Additionally, Katrina Chen has served as minister of state for child care since July 18, 2017.
+Since January 15, 2024, the minister of children and family development has been Grace Lore.
+Her predecessor, Mitzi Dean, succeeded her as minister of state for child care.

 List of ministers

-Foster Care
+Foster care

-In British Columbia Foster care is one option for providing homes for children who can't live safely with their own parents or caregivers.
+In British Columbia foster care is one option for providing homes for children who can't live safely with their own parents or caregivers.
 Foster parents provide the day-to-day care for a child on behalf of MCFD.